 Mastering SEO Discovery Calls

 The cornerstone of your sales process will be SEO discovery calls.
-This is a 30-minute phone or video call with a potential client allowing you to get to know each other.
+This is a 30-minute phone or video call with a potential client, allowing you to get to know each other.
 Think of it as a two-way interview to establish collaborative compatibility.

 Creating an Agenda for SEO Discovery Calls